allofmex/translating-autoloader/README.md

 );
 ```

-##### Multi level translation
+#### Multi level translation

-Some usecases may require to translate parts of a class to another locale than the primary class content.
+Some use cases may require to translate parts of a class to another locale than the primary class content.
 For example the frontend/autoloader uses German, but the class is used to editing an email targeting language french.
 If your class has strings used as templates for this email, they must not be translated to German as the rest of this class.

-In this case you may create a custom Translator with own TokenSet:
+In this case you may create a custom Translator with it's own TokenSet:

 ```
 require ROOT_PATH.'../vendor/allofmex/translating-autoloader/src/autoload.php';